Updated April 202618 min read

 How to Start a Home Care Agency in Texas

 Texas manages all home-based care under the HCSSA umbrella.
 For non-medical agencies, you will apply for the Personal Assistance Services (PAS) category.
+All applications are submitted exclusively through the TULIP online portal.
 Texas sets a high bar for initial education with mandatory computer-based training (CBT) and requires a physical, commercial office that meets specific sanitary and security standards before a license is granted.

 Initial Fee